xUser5000/pingo-server/README.md

 ## Show your support

-Give a ⭐️ if this project Appeals to you!
+Give a ⭐️ if you like this project